HuyaneMatsu/hata/docs/topics/slash.md

 ```

 After an interaction event is acknowledged with empty content, the second `yield` will edit the source message,
-causing no `Message` object to be retrieved.
-This is why `SlashResponse` supports a `force_new_message` parameter,
+causing no `Message` instance to be retrieved. `SlashResponse` will always acknowledge the respective event first,
-which will force a new message causing a `Message` object to be retrieved.
+meaning it will always yield back a `Message` instance.

 ```py
 from hata import sleep